-Online bill payment system is a feature of mobile and internet banking which allows customers to pay bills for public institutions, departmental stores, transportation and so on via mobile apps and web services.
+An online bill payment system is a feature of mobile and internet banking that allows customers to pay bills for public institutions, departmental stores, transportation, and so on via mobile apps and web services.

 Various online payment gateways have been launched in Nepal in order to help customers pay their bills online.
 Khalti is the fastest growing and award-winning digital wallet available for Nepali customers’ use.